Do It Yourself

 Trap For Your Life, Part 3: The Trigger Snare

-Previously in the Trap for Your Life Series (part 1 and part 2), I showed you the basic snare which is great for trapping small animals like squirrels, rabbits, and chipmunks.
-In this article, I will teach your how to construct the trigger snare.
-The trigger snare can be used for larger animal than just squirrels and rabbits.
-You can trap racoons, opossums, groundhogs, and skunks.
+You can trap raccoons, opossums, groundhogs, and skunks.
 If you’re in a survival situation, you will eat any animal you trap due to your need for nourishment.
-Believe it or not, raccoon doesn’t taste too bad, as I have eaten it before.
-The trigger snare can also trap them smaller animals as well.
+Believe it or not, the raccoon doesn’t taste too bad, as I have eaten it before.
+The trigger snare can also trap smaller animals as well.
 This being said, let’s get started.

 You need: